-You can effectively use an in-house SMTP server to relay outbound email to your SocketLabs On-Demand account.
-This would enable you to queue outbound email locally if your connection to our service is unavailable for any reason.
+You can use an in-house SMTP server to relay outbound email to your SocketLabs On-Demand account.
+This would enable you to queue outbound email locally if your connection to our service is unavailable

 The screenshots and details provided are assuming IIS 6 Manger is installed – that includes users running IIS7.

 Once you have everything set up with IIS you can follow these simple steps to set up the IIS SMTP relay to SocketLabs.

 - In the IIS 6 Manager, right-click SMTP Virtual Server and select Properties

 - (Optional) Check off the box to Enable logging.